 During my road trip along the Yucatan Peninsula in Mexico, I had to decide between two islands to visit, Isla Holbox and Isla Mujeres.
 Tough decision, right?
-After reading that Isla Mujeres, while beautiful, had become a bit overrun with tourists, I decided on Isla Holbox.
-This little island off of the coast of Mexico is a secret paradise.
-It’s the perfect place to escape my crazy Tulum experience.
-There are plenty of things to do in Holbox and when epic sunsets and laying around on the beach are two of them, it’s definitely a must visit before it becomes the next Tulum.
+After reading that Isla Mujeres, while beautiful, had become a bit overrun with tourists and was more expensive, I decided on Isla Holbox.
+Turns out, this little island off of the coast of Mexico is a secret paradise and the antidote to my crazy Tulum experience.
+Even though it’s a small island, there are plenty of things to do in Holbox on a budget.

 Just FYI, some links in this post are affiliate links.
 This means that, at no additional cost to you, I will earn a small commission if you decide to make a purchase through the link.